 Apple’s Lossless tier starts at CD quality 16 bit/44.1kHz and goes up to 24 bit/48kHz playable natively on Apple devices.
 Hi-Res Lossless at 24 bit/192kHz is also available as long as you opt-in for the experience.
 Hi-Res Lossless also requires external equipment, such as a USB DAC – Apple’s own headphones don’t yet support it and we’re looking forward to AirPods Max 2 for this very reason.

-Apple is also building Spatial Audio music-authoring tools directly into Logic Pro for professional use, too.
+Apple has also built Spatial Audio music-authoring tools directly into Logic Pro for professional use, too.